-Ken Fisher is the founder and Executive Chairman of Fisher Investments, an independent fee-only money management firm serving both institutional and high net worth individuals across the US, UK, and Canada.
+Ken Fisher is the founder of Fisher Investments, an independent fee-only money management firm serving both institutional and high net worth individuals across the US, UK, and Canada.

 Ken Fisher is the author of eleven books, which include four New York Times bestsellers: 2010's Debunkery, 2009's How to Smell a Rat, 2008's The Ten Roads to Riches, and 2006's The Only Three Questions That Count.
 In 1984, his Super Stocks was that year's best-selling stock market book.
 Others include 1987's The Wall Street Waltz and 1993's 100 Minds That Made the Market, both re-released in 2007 by John Wiley & Sons.
 Some of these books have been translated into German, Portuguese, Chinese, Japanese, Korean, Indonesian, Romanian, and Thai.

-Additionally, Ken Fisher has penned "Portfolio Strategy" a monthly investing column for Forbes magazine for over 30 years and continues to do so.
+Additionally, his prestigious Forbes "Portfolio Strategy" column ran from 1984 to 2017, making Ken the longest continuously running columnist in the magazine’s history.
 Ken has also been published and/or featured in many finance and business periodicals in the US, UK, and Germany.
 He was recently named by Investment Advisor magazine as one of the industry's 30 most influential people over the last 30 years in its IA-30-30 list.

 Aaron Anderson has been with Fisher Investments since 2005 and is a member of the IPC.
 Aaron the Sr. Vice President of Research and oversees global macroeconomic and capital markets research at the firm.
 He has been a guest lecturer at the Haas School of Business at the University of California, Berkeley.
 He has written two books, including Own the World: How Smart Investors Create Global Portfolios.
 He has also served as a Capital Markets Research Analyst, Innovation Manager, and contributing editor of MarketMinder.com.
 Prior to joining Fisher Investments, Aaron worked at Deutsche Bank Alex.
 Brown as an Assistant Vice President.
 He holds BS degrees in Geophysics from the University of California and Applied Economics from the University of San Francisco.